-Biomedical cores complement the research interests of CSIBD investigators and promote research in areas of recognized priority in advancing the understanding of IBD.
+Biomedical cores complement the interests of CSIBD investigators and promote research in areas of recognized priority in advancing the understanding of IBD.

 The Human Genetics and Microbiome Core strives to provide the CSIBD community with current and emerging ‘omics technology to accelerate research on IBD and other digestive diseases.
 This core focuses on both the host and microbial dimensions and follow-on functional investigation that are at the leading edge of IBD research worldwide, and makes these approaches and results broadly available to the CSIBD community.
-Access to these resources is achieved through the provision of technical services, analytic support, as well as training for CSIBD members.
+Access to these resources is achieved through the provision of technical services, analytic support, and training for CSIBD members.
 The new IBD Data Science Commons provides investigators with a platform for management and computational analysis of large scale genetic and microbiome datasets.
 The core additionally provides access to comprehensive microbial stain libraries.
-The combined resources and expertise are at the forefront of best practices in genetics and available in few research environments.
+The combined resources and expertise of this core are at the forefront of best practices in genetics and microbiome research that are available in few research environments.

 The Clinical Core serves an integral function of the CSIBD by providing an infrastructure to facilitate the translation of basic research findings into a clinical setting.
-The Core serves as a hub between clinicians and basic scientists seeking to advance therapeutics and/or develop tools for early diagnosis and risk stratification.
+The core serves as a hub between clinicians and basic scientists seeking to advance therapeutics and develop tools for early diagnosis and risk stratification.
 Key components of this core are the PRISM (Prospective Registry in IBD Study at MGH) and GIDER (GI Disease and Endoscopy Registery) registries, which together include more than 4,400 enrolled IBD patients and healthy individuals.
 In addition, the core provides clinical research support for consultations regarding study design, exectution, and analysis for studies involving human samples.